That '70s Show season 7

-The seventh season of That '70s Show, an American television series, began September 8, 2004, and ended on May 18, 2005.
-It aired on Fox.
+The seventh season of That '70s Show, an American television series, aired on Fox from September 8, 2004, to May 18, 2005.
 The region 1 DVD was released on October 16, 2007.
 This season is set entirely in 1979.

 This is the last season to feature Topher Grace and Ashton Kutcher as regulars.
-Grace leaves the show at the end of the season to star in Spider-Man 3, and Kutcher to star in The Guardian.
-However, Kutcher appears five times in the next season as a "Special Guest Star", and Grace makes an uncredited cameo in the series finale.
+Grace left the show at the end of the season to star in Spider-Man 3, and Kutcher to star in The Guardian.
+However, Kutcher appeared five times in the next season as a "Special Guest Star", and Grace made an uncredited cameo in the series finale.

 All episodes are named after songs by The Rolling Stones.

+Although their wedding doesn't happen, Eric and Donna stay together, trying to figure out what to do with their lives.
+After falling off the water tower, Hyde learns from Kitty who his actual father is, and through him starts a new career.
+He begins to face pressure to marry Jackie, which he is unsure about.
+Kelso is now a father and a cop, but neither stops him from wreaking havoc in Point Place.
+Fez is loving his new job and begins slowly fulfilling his dream of being a ladies man.
+Red finally goes back to work, opening his own muffler shop.